samilamppu/Sentinel-MCP-Tools/Data Exploration/BehavioralAnalysis.md

 ## Introduction
 The goal with the scenario based approach is to enhance investigations and make retro-hunting repeatable, and fast by grounding Sentinel MCP data exploration with a concise, versioned context file that encodes scope, assumptions, and preferred analysis patterns.

-Behavioral analysis focuses on user sign-in activity (e.g., unusual IP diversity, geolocation changes, user agent anomalies, and IP reputation checks) using Microsoft Sentinel data lake via the [Sentinel MCP data exploration tool collection](https://learn.microsoft.com/en-us/azure/sentinel/datalake/sentinel-mcp-data-exploration-tool).
+Behavioral analysis focuses on user sign-in activity (e.g., unusual IP diversity, geolocation changes, user agent anomalies, and IP reputation checks) using Microsoft Sentinel data lake via the [Sentinel MCP data exploration](https://learn.microsoft.com/en-us/azure/sentinel/datalake/sentinel-mcp-data-exploration-tool) and [Triage tool collections](https://learn.microsoft.com/en-us/azure/sentinel/datalake/sentinel-mcp-triage-tool).

 These instructions are evaluated primarily in VS Code with Copilot + Sentinel MCP, but also work in other MCP-enabled AI tools that can leverage the same context, including Microsoft Foundry, Copilot Studio, Microsoft Security Copilot, and OpenAI ChatGPT.